There are several ways to access the source code for the FreeType packages.

 The freetype2 and ft2demos modules have been transformed to git (see above) and shouldn't be used anymore.

-In case you find a bug which you think is related to FreeType, please check the problematic font with one of our demo programs, for example ftview or ftstring.
-In case the problem persists, go to the Savannah bug database for FreeType and check whether the problem has been reported already.
-Otherwise, please submit a bug report.
-It might be useful to use the git version (see above) of FreeType for testing since we don't release FreeType very often.
+In case you find a bug, which you think is related to FreeType, please check the problematic font with one of our demo programs, for example ftview or ftstring.
+In case the problem persists, consult FreeType's issue list to find out whether the problem has been reported already.
+Otherwise, please submit a new issue.
+It is helpful to use the git version (see above) of FreeType and its demo programs for testing if possible since we don't release FreeType very often.

 For a couple of programming languages there exist wrappers around FreeType.
 Note that some of them are quite old and probably no longer maintained.